 - the use of PC5-based communications for BRID and DAA for UAV with UICC is subjected to successful UUAA authentication/authorization of the UAV as defined in TS 23.256 [5] and authorization via U2XP.
 However, no specific authorization of the use of PC5 for either BRID or DAA is required by the USS.
 For UAVs without UICC, the use of PC5-based communications for BRID and DAA is authorized only by U2XP.

-Editor’s Note: whether U2X services will be identified by more than one, and which ones, of e.g. ITS-AID (ITS Application Identifier), PSID (Provider Service Identifier) or AID (Application Identifier) is FFS.
+NOTE 2: The U2X services may be identified by anyone of ITS-AID (ITS Application Identifier), PSID (Provider Service Identifier) or AID (Application Identifier) according to values defined specifically for aviation applications.

+- as in the case of TS 23.287 [9], the security for broadcast U2X communication over PC5 reference point is supported in the U2X application layer schemes developed in other SDOs.

+6.5.3 Functional Architecture

+6.5.3.1 Non-roaming 5G System architecture for U2X communication over PC5

-The functional architecture is as follows:
+The non-roaming functional architecture is as follows:

 Figure 6.5.2-1: Non-roaming 5G System architecture for U2X communication over PC5 and Uu reference points.